New Student Orientation FAQs

 • If you have an advising hold, that will be cleared during orientation once you meet with your academic advisor.

-• If you have an international hold, that will be cleared once you have completed your International Briefing and Check-In session.
+• If you have an international hold, that will be cleared once you have completed your Check-In process with Texas Global.

 • If you have a high school transcript hold, it will not prevent you from registering for classes.